Platform as a Service - PAAS - is one way to deploy web apps.

 Explicitly declare and isolate dependencies

-Dependency declaration through a file like Gemfile
+Dependency declaration through a file like Gemfile, package.json, composer.json

 is available in all modern languages for the web.